 To take advantage of ARP’s free programs and resources, you must be an ARP member (membership is free and open to artists in any discipline).
 Request membership via the ARP Membership Request form on the Programs page.

 You will receive an email confirmation upon submission of your request.
-If you are still concerned about whether we received your application, you can email us at [email protected]
+If you are still concerned about whether we received your request, you can email us at [email protected]

 If you have the means, donate to Artist Relief Project to support artists and the arts.
 Every little bit helps.
 But there are also many ways you can help beyond monetary contributions: